David Lyon (designer): Career

 After leaving GM, he established his own company David Lyon Design LLC.

 In June 2013, Lyon started Pocketsquare Design, a studio focused on automotive interior user experience design.

 In 2017, David became Director of Design for Vietnamese automobile manufacturer VinFast.

+After serving as Director of Design at VinFast until December 2022, he became Director of Design, HMI and User Experience at Nu Ride Inc. in 2023.
+Since September 2023, he have been Associate Director of Automotive UX/UI at Harman International.